Orangehaus Music Business Camp

 Where will the music business camp be held?

-Orangehaus Music Business Camp will take place in the Krannert Hall on the campus of Anderson University.
+Orangehaus Music Business Camp will take place in the Krannert Fine Arts Center on the campus of Anderson University.
 (35 miles northeast of Indianapolis)